ybtre/OrangePixelJam-SDL/README.md

-#DevLog - ~8:30h
+#DevLog - ~1:30h
-multi grid tic tac toe
+Game 5, side 2d arena shooter part of OrangePascal game jam

 ## Game 4/10 in the 10 games in 10 weeks challenge
 ////////////////////////////////////